jsmolka/jsmolka.github.io/content/eggvance/progress/report-3.md

 ```

 ### Initializing (Unused) Registers
 At some point in development the emulator was able to boot every tested game apart from the Sonic Advance titles.
-Resolving issues like this usually involves running my emulator against established emulators like No$GBA (which has an awesome debug version).
-After two hours of comparing I ended up noticing that a different value of the register RCNT (which is used for multiplayer functionality) caused a chain of events which led to the screen shown in figure 2.
+Resolving issues like this usually involves running my emulator against established ones like No$GBA.
+After two hours of comparing I ended up noticing that a different value of the RCNT register, which is used for multiplayer functionality, caused a chain of events leading to the screen shown in figure 2.

 {{<figures>}}
-  {{<figure src="/img/sonic_bug.png" caption="Figure 2 - Uninitialized RCNT" class="full left">}}
+  {{<figure src="/img/sonic_rcnt.png" caption="Figure 2 - Uninitialized RCNT" class="full left">}}
   {{<figure src="/img/sonic.png" caption="Figure 3 - Initalized RCNT" class="full right">}}
 {{</figures>}}

-Source of this problem was not running the BIOS first and directly jumping inside the ROM.
-Apart from showing the animated intro, the BIOS also initializes registers like RCNT, DISPCNT and KEYINPUT to their default values.
-RCNT is currently not used in the emulator and was forgotten when setting registers to their post-BIOS values.
-Running the BIOS could've spared me those hours but that isn't something I usually do during development.
+This problem was caused by skipping the BIOS and directly jumping inside the ROM.
+Apart from showing the animated intro sequence, the BIOS also initializes registers like RCNT and DISPCNT to their default value.
+I knew about this and properly initialized all implemented registers to their post-BIOS state, but RCNT is not, and probably never will be, used in my emulator and was therefore left untouched.
+Doing a test run with the BIOS could've saved me a couple of hours but that's something I usually don't do during development.

 ### Fixing Arithmetic Operations
 Running mGBA's [test suite](https://github.com/mgba-emu/suite) made be realize flaws in my carry / overflow detection mechanism for arithmetic operations, which caused sprite flickering bugs in games like Mario Kart.
 The basic add, subtract and reverse subtract operations were doing fine, but their "[operation] with carry" counterparts resulted in a wrong carry or overflow flag.
 I found a nice [website](http://teaching.idallen.com/dat2343/10f/notes/040_overflow.txt) which explains overflow detection for basic addition and subtraction.